-- · Incorporate Privacy-by-Design into the development of our offerings. - · Provide strong data protection commitments to our customers in our Global Data Protection Agreement. - · Require annual privacy training for all of our employees. - · Provide data processing transparency through our offerings and customer documentation. - · Mandate strict privacy commitments from our vendors and suppliers. - Incorporate privacy considerations into our technology strategy and business decisions.
+- Uphold the privacy principles of lawfulness, fairness and transparency, purpose limitation, data minimization, accuracy, and accountability. - Incorporate Privacy-by-Design into the development of our offerings. - · Provide strong data protection commitments to our customers in our Global Data Protection Agreement. - · Require annual privacy training for all of our employees. - Provide data processing transparency through our offerings and customer documentation. - · Mandate strict privacy commitments from our vendors and suppliers. - · Incorporate privacy considerations into our technology strategy and business decisions. - Maintain global privacy notices designed to inform our employees and our customers of our commitments.